-Pilot implementation (2019) of our software platform (prototype 0.2) in Gentofte Hospital – combining immersive VR technology and pedal systems to motivate and empower inactive elderly in-patients to be more active.
+Pilot implementation (2019) of our system (prototype 0.2) in Gentofte Hospital – combining immersive VR technology and pedal systems to motivate and empower inactive elderly in-patients to be more active.

-Participatory IT project (2019), developing our software platform (prototype 0.1) and exploring the feasibility of our customized VR concept for inactive elderly in-patients at Gentofte Hospital.
+Participatory IT project (2019), developing our system (prototype 0.1) and exploring the feasibility of our customized VR concept for inactive elderly in-patients at Gentofte Hospital.

 (study population size: Patients N = 45, clinicians N = 12)

 Ethnography (2018), exploring problems and needs through ethnographic field work at Gentofte Hospital – getting content understanding from patients and clinicians everyday life and work in a hospital.